In nuking my page I also nuked most of the stuff I had here. A couple poems and a story are all that remain.

 poetry

-Poem on Pascal's Triangle, April 8, 1996.
-We were experimenting with sestinas and villanelles for 76-265.
-Again, being a math/CS geek, I decided to write this sestina.
+• Poem on Pascal's Triangle We were experimenting with sestinas and villanelles for 76-265.
+Being a math/CS geek, I decided to write this sestina.

-Matthew, September 10, 1996.
-This poem is about my friend Matt Devos, who graduated in May 1996, and I missed him a whole lot, so I wrote a poem about him.
+• Matthew This poem is about my friend Matt Devos, who taught me how to play bridge, and I missed him after he graduated so I wrote a poem about him.

-A Love Swung Over J. Alfred Prufrock, November 5, 1996.
-I love T.S.
+• A Love Swung Over J. Alfred Prufrock I love T.S.
 Eliot, especially his Love Song of J. Alfred Prufrock poem, but I was in a weird mood and decided I needed to parody it.
 Unfortunately nobody in my workshop had actually read the original, so they didn't really get this poem either...

-Gimme a Love Poem, and Hold the Ketchup, December 10, 1996. (revised March 1997).
-This poem was published in the Spring 1997 issue of the Oakland Review.
+• Gimme a Love Poem, and Hold the Ketchup This poem was published in the Spring 1997 issue of the Oakland Review.

-Thinking of You, September 3, 1998.
-I was inspired by William Carlos Williams and Kenneth Koch for this one..
+• Thinking of You I was inspired by William Carlos Williams and Kenneth Koch for this one..

-Resisting Arrest, October 21, 1998.
-Written prior to my father's heart attack, oddly enough.
+• Resisting Arrest Written prior to my father's heart attack, oddly enough.

 fiction